qiuyuezhibo/qiuyuezhibo.github.io/_pages/about.md

 </div>

 # 🔥 News
+- *2022.12*: 🎉🎉 I am awarded the Prize for Outstanding Young Researcher by Khalifa University!
 - *2022.10*: 🎉🎉 One paper is accepted by MEEE 2023!
 - *2022.09*: 🎉🎉 One paper is accepted by ICCR 2022!
 - *2022.08*: 🎉🎉 One paper is accepted by IEEE Access!